tgowthambits/MusicBot/README.md

 ### Commands

 There are many commands that can be used with the bot.
 Most notably, the `play <url>` command (preceded by your command prefix) will download, process, and play a song from YouTube or a similar site.
 A full list of commands is available [here](https://just-some-bots.github.io/MusicBot/using/commands/ "Commands").

+### Guide

+MusicBot can be installed on Windows 7 through 11, though it requires installing some programs on your computer first.

+Install Python 3.7.
+During the setup, tick Install launcher for all users (recommended) and Add Python 3.7 to PATH when prompted.
+Install Git for Windows.
+During the setup, tick Git from the command line and also 3rd-party software, Checkout Windows-style, commit Unix-style endings, and Use MinTTY (the default terminal MSYS2).
+Open Git Bash by right-clicking an empty space inside of a folder (e.g My Documents) and clicking Git Bash here.
+Run git clone https://github.com/Just-Some-Bots/MusicBot.git MusicBot -b master in the command window that opens.
+After doing that, a folder called MusicBot will appear in the folder you opened Git Bash in.
+Configure your bot, then run update.bat to update your dependencies, then run.bat to start the MusicBot.

 ### Further reading